80+ Must-Know Splunk Interview Questions & Answers For Beginners and Experienced in 2025

 Also Read: Data Security in Cloud Computing: Top 6 Factors To Consider

-Direct Answer: The time zone property aligns data timestamps with the correct region.
-It prevents analysis errors caused by mismatched times.
+The time zone property ensures timestamps in logs are aligned with the appropriate geographical context.
+It prevents analysis errors due to time mismatch.

-Example: Logs from global servers can be synchronized for accurate reporting.
+Example: Logs from servers in different regions can be synchronized for coherent reporting.

 Also Read: Unleashing the Power of Data Analytics